MicrosoftEdge/WebView2Feedback/specs/GetEnvironment.md

 # Background
-When the WebView2 team was making design changes to the [WebResourceRequested API](https://github.com/MicrosoftEdge/WebView2Feedback/wiki/WebResourceRequested-API-Review-Spec) for .NET, we realized it was not intutive to create the WebView2 Environment.
-Thus it was not straightforward to use the CreateWebResourceResponse off the WebView2 Environment.
+When the WebView2 team was making design changes to the [WebResourceRequested API](https://github.com/MicrosoftEdge/WebView2Feedback/wiki/WebResourceRequested-API-Review-Spec) for .NET, we realized several caveats.
+It was not ideal to force all end developers to keep references back to the CoreWebView2Environment from their CoreWebView2 event handlers, and also in the case of WPF, WinForms and WinUI3.0 the UI framework can create the CoreWebView2Environment internally with no easy way for the end developers to obtain a reference to it.
+Thus providing a reference to the CoreWebView2Environment off of the CoreWebView2 solves both of those problems.
-WebView2 team plans to introduce an easier way to get the Environment variable and CreateWebResourceResponse.

 # Description
-One can get WebView2 Environment from `Environment`.
+Get the `CoreWebView2Environment` used to create the `CoreWebView2` from that `CoreWebView2`'s `CoreWebView2Environment` property

 # Examples